chengkaiyang2025/Summer-2025-ECE-597-Group11/SecurityAnalysis.md

 Our approach combines traditional threat modeling techniques targeting the website with machine-learning-specific threat models.
 The report also addresses privacy concerns and potential future risks, especially if the system is extended as a browser extension or API for third-party use.
 This structured methodology ensures comprehensive coverage of both classic web vulnerabilities and emerging threats in machine learning–driven applications.

 ## System Overview

+The goal of this application is to provide a fast, lightweight tool for identifying potential spam emails using machine learning.
+Unlike traditional filtering tools, our system does not rely on user login, does not store data, and operates in a stateless manner.

+Key benefits of this system include:

+1. Stateless design, which reduces privacy liability by avoiding storage of any user data.
+2. Lightweight architecture, making it easy to integrate into firewalls or email pipelines.
+3. No data retention, minimizing compliance concerns around handling personal or sensitive content.
+4. Practical utility, as it helps raise awareness about spam and phishing risks through generated explanations.

+These features make the application suitable for broader deployment as a browser extension, firewall plugin, or email-scanning API, especially in environments where simplicity, speed, and privacy are prioritized.

 ### Architecture Diagram
 (data inputs, processing pipeline, classification engine, user interface, storage).

 ### Key Technologies & Dependencies
 Machine Learning Models including: Logistic Regression, Naive Bayes, SVM, and Random Forest; Develped on Jupter Notebook using Python, Depolyed using AWS.